-Join us for the latest Applied Economics and Macroeconomics Research Seminar Series event, Summer Term 2024.
+Join us for this week's joint event in the Applied Economics and Macroeconomics Research Seminar Series, Summer Term 2024

 Matthias Doepke, from the Department of Economics at the London School of Economics and Political Science, will present this week's seminar on The Political Economy of Laws to ‘Protect’ Women.